Taylor Boyd '16

 Tips for success along the way

-Between HONORS 100 and HONORS 496, we will be checking in on your portfolio progress via an annual audit, but much of your participation in this process will be on your own time and schedule.
-To help ensure consistent, thoughtful progression towards your finished product, we suggest the following tips:
+Between HONORS 100 and HONORS 496, we will check in on your portfolio progress via an annual audit, but much of your participation in this process will be on your own time and schedule.
+To ensure consistent, thoughtful progression towards your finished product, we suggest the following tips:

 Archive early, often and creatively